matthewcuan/chess-with-friends/README.md

     [ ] Second player joins game
         1. Board should be orientated correctly
-        2. Display "Game started... white's move" in chat [ ] Game begins
+        2. Display "Game started... white's move" in chat
+        3. No other players should be able to join/play (maybe implement a view mode later) [ ] Game begins
         1. White makes move -> fen string emitted
         2. Screens for both players should be updated to new positions